How to Sew Professional Tailored Single Welt Pockets

 9. If you haven’t fray checked before sewing I would at least do corners no before cutting.

-Now cut through waistcoat front along the line shown and into the corners.
+Now cut through the waistcoat front along the line shown and into the corners.

 11. The pocket linings now need sewing together.